 BAFTA supports young people from disadvantaged backgrounds by improving soft skills important for emotional wellbeing and career progression.

-The BAFTA Kids Roadshow with Place2Be has been made possible by the generous support of Michelle and Simon Orange.
+The BAFTA Kids Roadshow with Place2Be has been made possible by the continued generous support of Michelle and Simon Orange.